epfl-lara/leon/doc/tutorial.rst

   case object Nil extends List
   case class Cons(head: BigInt, tail: List) extends List

-We can read the definition as follows: List is defined by applying the following two rules finitely many times:
+We can read the definition as follows: the set of lists is defined as the least set that satisfies them:

   * empty list `Nil` is a list
   * if `head` is an integer and `tail` is a `List`, then `Cons(head,tail)` is a `List`.

-A list containing elements 5, 2, and 7, in that order, can be written as
+Each list is constructed by applying the above two rules finitely many times.
+A concrete list containing elements 5, 2, and 7, in that order, is denoted

 .. code-block:: scala